 Our AC660 system is designed for retailers that have multiple Checkout locations and need to move cash efficiently and securely.

-The pneumatic systems are designed to connect a central location (vault or cash office) to multiple Checkouts.
+The air tube system retail are designed to connect a central location (vault or cash office) to multiple Checkouts.

 The system design allows only the transfer between the master station and specified substations.

 The system provides a detailed audit trail that can be monitored showing every transaction with a date/time stamp.

 For the British corner shop or other smaller premises, we have a reliable “Safe-linK” system competitively priced for smaller retail outlets.